-Any Elite programs must be paid for in check or cash.
+Elite Annual programs must be paid for in check or cash.

-Cancellation Policy: The Group Class cancelation policy will be 24-hours and the Private lesson cancellation window will be 48-hours.
+Cancellation Policy: The Group Class cancellation policy will be 24-hours and the Private lesson cancellation window will be 48-hours.

 Membership: The annual membership is $700 and pro-rated each month after September or you can pay monthly for $80/Month on a credit card.